5 Advanced Open Source Investigation Techniques

 Internal data is information created within a business.
 External data can come from numerous other sources, including news media, search engines, social media platforms and corporate records data.

 It’s important to make the most of both types of data to ensure that no potential intelligence is being missed.
-Investigations tools that integrate external and internal databases are key in achieving this, as they allow investigators to recognise hidden connections by highlighting suspicious behaviours across disparate data sets.
+Investigations tools that integrate – and find links between – external and internal data are key in achieving this.
+The insights derived from combining these information sources enable organisations to resolve complex problems, ranging from financial crime, to due diligence, to fraud and more.

-Fundamentally, it’s vital to centralise your investigation processes.
+Fundamentally, it’s vital to centralise investigation processes.
 Multiple data sources and intelligence platforms create inefficiency and increase the risks of data loss or exposures that reduce effectiveness.
 Investigators need the ability to gather and analyse data across a comprehensive landscape in order to advance decision-making and actions.

 • Intelligent automation of manual processes, such as the gathering and mapping of data

-• Automated red-flagging
+• Automated risk flagging

 • Easy to use visualisation capabilities